mudawali91/ecommerce/README.md

 ```
 composer require chriskacerguis/codeigniter-restserver
 ```
-> The packages will installed under the `vendor` folder created at your project root
+> The packages will be installed under the `vendor` folder created at your project root

 5. Create a folder named `public` under project root and create sub folder named `ci_sessions` to store the codeigniter sessions file.